karthikeyanvelu/devops-resources/README.md

 <p align="center"><img src="images/devops_resources.png"/></p>

-:information_source: &nbsp;This repository is about gathering any useful resources and information regarding DevOps and secondly, provide some roadmap for those who want to practice DevOps.
+:information_source: &nbsp;This repository is about gathering useful resources and information regarding DevOps and secondly, provide some roadmap for those who want to practice DevOps.

 :pencil: &nbsp;Feel free to add more resources by submitting pull requests